 The High School Library provides access to a large variety of resources, both for research and reading for pleasure.
+It also stocks AV equipment, games and puzzles.
 The Library is open Monday - Friday from 8.00am until 4.00pm and students are encouraged to visit for pleasure or to seek help and support with their studies.
 Parents are welcome to contact the library and discuss their child's needs.
-Whilst the High School Library houses a large collection of books, it also provides a link to many digital resources of information and eBooks.
-The library website provides 24 hour, 7 day a week access to many rich resources such as online encyclopaedias (Britannica and World Book), databases of journal and newspaper articles (eLibrary and EBSCO), eMagazines and eBooks.
+Whilst the High School Library houses a large collection of books, it also provides a link to many digital information resources and eBooks.
+The library website provides 24 hour, 7 day a week access to many rich resources such as online encyclopaedias, databases of journal and newspaper articles, fiction and non-fiction eBooks and e-audiobooks.
 All members of the Friends' community are welcome to visit the library.